neuro-inc/neuro-cli/python/README.md

 ### neuro job status

-Display status of a job
+Display status of a job.

 **Usage:**